Priyamjain1105/Python-Programming/Object oriented programming/Readme.md

 And similarly for increaseing the reduntancy of the code we have OOP's

 # Class & Object in Python
-Class is a blueprint for creating objects
+Class is a blueprint for creating objects, collection of attributes and methods.
 Creating Class
 ```
 class Student: